Providence, RI

 Housing & Living

 People in Providence, RI have an average commute time of 25 minutes, and they drove alone to work.
-Car ownership in Providence, RI is approximately the same as the national average, with an average of 2 cars per household.
+Car ownership in Providence, RI is lower than the national average, with an average of 1 car per household.

 Property